nicfit/bubbleapp/readme.md

 Here are some planned features in no particular order.
 Feel free to suggest something.

+- **Alignments** - Add justify and align options on relevant components
 - **Border and title on Box** - Add borders and titles to Box component
+- **Speed up Viewport** - Move away from ViewPort to custom stateful variant of a scrolling box
 - **Proper theming** - Default themes (or BYOT, bring your own theme)
 - **Scroll content** - Scroll with mouse and keyboard on Box (which is an overflow container)
 - **Modal Component**